 B.A. psychology majors must have a minor area of study, chosen from a wide variety of programs in consultation with an advisor.

 - B.A.
 Program Requirements in the Undergraduate Catalog

 B.S. in Psychology

-A minor is not required of students in B.S. in Psychology.
+A minor is not required with a B.S. in psychology.

 - B.S.
 Program Requirements in the Undergraduate Catalog

 The Psychology Department offers an Honors Program for those wishing to undertake challenges above and beyond the regular major program.
 Successful completion of the Honors Program will provide added preparation for graduate study in psychology.

 This program is separate from the College's Honors Program.

 - Psychology Alliance (Psychology Club and Psi Chi)

 Senior Spotlight: Lindsey Kocher